TM-Town/heroku-buildpack-mecab-gsl/README.md

 2) Add the following config variables to your Heroku app
 `$ heroku config:set BUILDPACK_URL=https://github.com/TM-Town/heroku-buildpack-mecab-gsl.git`
-`$ heroku config:set LD_LIBRARY_PATH=/app/vendor/mecab/lib`
+`$ heroku config:set LD_LIBRARY_PATH=/app/vendor/gsl-1/lib:/app/vendor/mecab/lib`

 3) Push your app to Heroku
 `$ git push heroku master`

 N.B.
-This buildpack points to the file `libmecab-heroku.tar.gz` which is currently stored on S3.
-There is no guarantee that this file will always be available at this location.
-Thus, if you have trouble getting this buildpack to work, take the `libmecab-heroku.tar.gz` file which is stored in this repo at `mecab/libmecab-heroku.tar.gz` and store it on S3.
-Make sure it is set to public.
-Then fork this repo and change line 13 in `lib/language_pack/ruby.rb` to link to the new location of the file on S3.
+This buildpack points to the file `libmecab-heroku.tar.gz` and the file `gsl-1.15.tgz` which are both currently stored on S3.
+There is no guarantee that these files will always be available at this location.
+Thus, if you have trouble getting this buildpack to work, take the `libmecab-heroku.tar.gz` file which is stored in this repo at [binaries/libmecab-heroku.tar.gz](https://github.com/TM-Town/heroku-buildpack-mecab-gsl/tree/master/binaries) and the `gsl-1.15.tgz` file which is stored in this repo at [binaries/gsl-1.15.tgz](https://github.com/TM-Town/heroku-buildpack-mecab-gsl/tree/master/binaries) and store them on S3.
+Make sure to set the files to public.
+Then fork this repo and change line 12 and 13 in [lib/language_pack/ruby.rb](https://github.com/TM-Town/heroku-buildpack-mecab-gsl/blob/master/lib/language_pack/ruby.rb) to link to the new locations of the files on S3.

 Heroku buildpack: Ruby
 ======================